arunselvakumar/InspiringQuotes/README.md

 Your attitude, not your aptitude, will determine your altitude.

 What happens is not important as how you react to what happens

+ the biggest reason why people do this is that they underestimate the work and overestimate their capabilities.